zmalone/chef-web-docs/source/build-a-delivery-pipeline/rhel/write-the-build-cookbook/1/_index.md

 cookbook 'delivery-truck', git: 'https://github.com/chef-cookbooks/delivery-truck'
 ```

-We also specify where to get the `delivery-sugar`, which is a cookbook that `delivery-truck` depends on.
+We also specify where to get `delivery-sugar`, which is a cookbook that `delivery-truck` depends on.

 The [Learn to manage a basic Red Hat Enterprise Linux web application](/manage-a-web-app/rhel) tutorial [explains Berkshelf in greater detail](/manage-a-web-app/rhel/apply-and-verify-your-web-server-configuration).